 After a three-course meal, the presents that have been stacked underneath the Christmas tree are opened.
 Traditionally, Christmas cards are not opened until after the presents.

 Before Christmas Eve the whole house has to be cleaned and the bed sheets washed.
-Many Icelanders get books for Christmas, and after chatting and playing board games until midnight or later, they slip in between their freshly-washed sheets and browse through their new books.
+Many Icelanders receive books for Christmas, and after chatting and playing board games until midnight or later, they slip in between their freshly-washed sheets and browse through their new books.

 Some families go to church at 6 pm on Christmas Eve and have dinner afterwards; others might attend a midnight mass.
 Many go to the cemetery before dinner to place a candle on the graves of loved ones that have passed away to honor their memory.